UWRobotLearning/UWRobotLearning.github.io/LeggedRobots/A1_deploy.md

 - Not able to build the sole unitree sdk properly on sdk without building yuxiang's code.

+- Not able to run "python -m src.robots.a1_robot_exercise_example --use_real_robot=True" without installing the requirements.

 ## Resolving unitree sdk build issue